Angelo Mathews

+In July 2022, Mathews played in his 100th Test match for Sri Lanka.
+As captain, Mathews led his national team to be the winners of the 2014 Asia Cup.
+On 7 November 2023, Mathews became the first player in the history of international cricket to be declared timed out without facing a delivery, as it happened during a group stage match between Sri Lanka vs Bangladesh at the 2023 Cricket World Cup in India.

 Personal life

-Mathews made his List A debut for Sri Lanka Under-23s against New Zealand A at Police Park Ground, Colombo in September, 2005.
+Mathews made his List A debut for Sri Lanka Under-23 against New Zealand A at Police Park Ground, Colombo in September 2005.
 He captained the Sri Lankan cricket team in the 2006 U-19 Cricket World Cup in Sri Lanka.
-He later made his first-class debut for Colombo Cricket Club in November, 2006.
+He later made his first-class debut for Colombo Cricket Club in November 2006.

 Mathews was born in Colombo, to Tamil father Tyronne Mathews and Burgher mother Monica Mathews.
 Mathews is Roman Catholic and was educated at St. Joseph's College, Colombo.

-Mathews is married to his longtime partner, Heshanie Silva.
+Mathews is married to his long time partner, Heshanie Silva.
 The wedding reception was held on 18 July 2013 at Cinnamon Grand Hotel with the presence of former president Mahinda Rajapakse.
-They have one son and eight daughters.
+They have one son and one daughter.

 Domestic career

 In the Indian Premier League cricket, he played for Delhi Daredevils in the 2017 Indian Premier League season.
 He is one of the most sought out players in the Premier League world, having been bought by the Pune Warriors for US$950,000.

 In March 2018, he was named as the captain of Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named as the captain for Kandy's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named as the captain of Kandy's squad the 2018 SLC T20 League.
 In October 2020, he was drafted by the Colombo Kings for the inaugural edition of the Lanka Premier League.
 In July 2022, he was signed by the Colombo Stars for the third edition of the Lanka Premier League.